-The repeating ballista is essentially a larger version of the repeating cross-bow.
+The repeating ballista is essentially a larger version of the repeating crossbow.
 It has a magazine that holds 6 ballista bolts.
-It uses the same rules for firing as the normal ballista listed in the DUNGEON MASTER'S Guide except that it takes only 2 full-round actions to cock and load.
+It uses the same rules for firing as the normal ballista listed in the DUNGEON MASTER's Guide except that it takes only a full-round actions to cock and load.